 \section{Conclusion and Discussion}

-The autonomous discovery and learning of goals in robotics is a complex issue to address and the state of the art represents a wide spectrum of approaches.
-Here, we take inspiration from neuroscience by rooting curiosity with attention in order to allow a robotic arm to discover and learn different skills.
-More precisely, we propose a simple model of the Locus Coeruleus, a nucleus in the brain controlling the switch between exploration and task engagement via the influence of curiosity, habituation and persistence.
+The autonomous discovery and learning of goals in robotics is a complex issue to address, and the state-of-the-art represents a wide spectrum of approaches.
+Here, we take inspiration from neuroscience by rooting curiosity with attention in order to allow a robotic arm to discover and learn different goals.
+More precisely, we propose a simple model of the Locus Coeruleus, a nucleus in the brain that controls to some extent the switch between exploration and task engagement through the influence of curiosity, habituation, and persistence.
 At first, the tonic activation within the LC drives the robot to generate actions that will produce new stimuli, and thus discover new goals via bottom-up attention.
 Then, the curiosity mechanism directly influences the Locus Coeruleus activation with a phasic mode by engaging in learning, depending on both forward model error and learning progress of these goals.
-In addition, we introduce new cognitive mechanisms to regulate the discovery and learning of goals with respectively a habituation and persistence component.
+In addition, we introduce new cognitive mechanisms to regulate the discovery and learning of goals with, respectively, a habituation and persistence component.
 The generation of robot motion is performed by inhibition of return and dynamic movement primitives.
-The complete architecture is modelled with dynamic neural fields (DNFs) except for the forward and inverse models, which are multi-layer perceptrons.
-The use of DNFs supports several technical novelties such as the generation of poses around an object and the interaction between skills in memory.
-In addition, the goal error modelling allows widespread connections that bootstrap the shift between goal discovery and learning as well as switch the learning of goals.
-Regarding the habituation paradigm driving exploration, we demonstrated that the robot was able to discover various goals, with a higher average number of goals for a slow habituation.
-For persistence, we tuned the time spent on learning a goal as well as the strength of the error inhibition to the LC and demonstrated a clear influence on learning.
-Varying these parameters manifests positive and negative impacts on learning that suggest an individual optimization depending on the objects.
-Moreover, the curiosity module exhibits an interesting property in case of two similar goals where the learning of one directly inhibits the other.
+The complete architecture is modeled with dynamic neural fields (DNFs) except for the forward and inverse models, which are multilayer perceptrons.
+The use of DNFs supports several technical novelties, such as the generation of poses around an object and the interaction between goals in memory.
+In addition, the goal error modeling allows widespread connections that bootstrap the shift between goal discovery and learning, as well as control the learning of goals.
+Regarding the habituation paradigm driving exploration, we demonstrated that the robot was able to discover various goals, with a higher average number of goals for slow habituation.
+For persistence, we tuned the time spent learning a goal as well as the strength of the error inhibition to the LC and demonstrated a clear influence on learning.
+Varying these parameters manifests positive and negative impacts on learning that suggest individual optimization depending on the objects.
+Moreover, the curiosity module exhibits an interesting property in the case of two similar goals, where the learning of one directly inhibits the other.
 Finally, the results indicate that the architecture continuously oscillates between goal discovery through bottom-up attention and goal learning via curiosity.